 Imagery rehearsal therapy involves recalling the nightmare (or nightmares) when awake and changing the ending so that the dream is no longer threatening.
 Visual-kinesthetic dissociation therapy is another technique used to help rewrite traumatic memories into a new memory that is less traumatizing.

 In addition to treating anxiety and depression, cognitive behavior therapy (CBT) may also be used for treating nightmares caused by PTSD.

-In one , researchers investigated whether using CBT for PTSD would also help to alleviate trauma-induced recurring nightmares.
-Participants of the study received CBT for 20 weeks.
-The researchers found that after 20 weeks of CBT, 77 percent of participants no longer experienced recurring nightmares related to their PTSD.
+In one recent study, researchers investigated whether using CBT for PTSD would also help to alleviate trauma-induced recurring nightmares.

 In the case of nightmares caused by PTSD, medication may be used as part of a treatment protocol for the overall disorder.
 However, outside of PTSD, it’s rare for medication to be used in the treatment of recurring nightmares.

 - Create a sleep schedule.
 A sleep schedule can help to make sure that you’re getting enough sleep throughout the night.
 It can also provide some routine stability if you’re experiencing recurring nightmares due to stress or anxiety.

 - Ditch the electronics.
 A huge part of getting better sleep is making sure that your body is ready to sleep.
 The blue light from electronics is known to suppress melatonin, the sleep hormone, making it harder to fall and stay asleep.

 - Avoid stimulants.
 Taking stimulants before bed can make it more difficult to fall asleep.
 According to the National Sleep Foundation, alcohol, cigarettes, and caffeine can all negatively affect your sleep.